-The 3GPP 5G specifications have been evolving in stages into the new CUPS (control and user plane separation) architecture, which is fundamental for 5G, and one of its primary components is the User Plane Function (UPF).
+The 3GPP 5G specifications have been evolving in stages into the CUPS (control and user plane separation) architecture, which is fundamental for 5G, and one of its primary components is the User Plane Function (UPF).
 Ethernity’s 5G UPF Acceleration solution uses its patented ENET Flow Processor technology and standard DPDK APIs to offload the data plane to FPGA and thereby accelerate the UPF and the entire 5G network.

 Ethernity’s FPGA-based ACE-NIC SmartNIC easily integrates with third-party UPF software networking elements from any vendor to fully offload the user plane data, releasing CPU cores, enhancing scalability, assuring deterministic performance, and providing future-ready programmability.